The short version

 6. Passages beat pages

 AI platforms don't evaluate entire web pages.
 They extract specific passages, typically 40 to 60 words, that directly answer a question.
+We cover this in depth in our guide on how passages beat pages for AI citation.
 Structuring your content as self-contained, citable answer blocks dramatically increases citation likelihood.

 CITE metrics dashboard